liudejun0306-cyber/codex-skills-archive/README.md

 └── maintenance/
 ```

-The reusable templates are kept under `assets/templates/`.
-Intake mapping, legal rules, and output requirements are kept under `references/`.
+The reusable templates are kept under assets/templates/.
+Intake mapping, legal rules, and output requirements are kept under references/.

 ## Status

-This is a legacy archive.
-It is preserved for reference and version history and is not part of the current active Codex skill set.
+This repository contains a focused Codex skill for professional reference and use in Mainland Chinese printed-will matters.

 ## Use and responsibility

 This repository is a professional drafting aid, not a substitute for legal advice, current-law verification, client instructions, or the lawyer's review of the actual signing process.
-The repository does not include an open-source license and is intended for private professional use.
+Review the applicable law and the actual signing process before relying on any output.